The Best NYC Bars For Your Birthday guide image

 POWERED BY

-You’re trying to get a big group together, and since you’re a nice person, you want to pick a place that’s conducive to everyone enjoying themselves.
-Holiday Cocktail Lounge excels at people-pleasing: They serve good, creative cocktails (but also beer and shot combos), they always have loud classic rock playing, and the crowd is lively without being obnoxious.
+You’re trying to get a big group together, and since you’re a nice person, you want to pick a place where everyone can have a good time without spending $100 each.
+Holiday Cocktail Lounge excels at people-pleasing: They serve good cocktails and buckets of beer, the soundtrack is classic rock, and the crowd is lively without being obnoxious.
 Try to grab a few tables in the back.

 Even weeknights feel like weekends at Rogers Garden.
 The huge patio at this rum bar on the border of Prospect Lefferts Gardens and Flatbush has lawn chairs, turf, and murals galore, with tons of special programming beyond the cocktails and snacks on the menu.
 Check out their Instagram page so you don’t miss one of their special pop-up nights or live music events.